Bakelalan Bird Watching Trip Report

 Conclusion

-Hopefully, this Bakelalan birdwatching trip report will provide additional information about this exotic birding destination.
+Hopefully, this Bakelalan birdwatching trip report offers additional insight into this exotic birding destination.
 A huge thanks go out to the Sarawak Tourism Board for making this happen.

-I would also like to thank Cikgu Sang and his beautiful wife, Julia Sang, for their kind hospitality during our stay there.
+I would also like to thank Cikgu Sang and his beautiful wife, Julia Sang, for their warm hospitality during our stay.
 I would also like to thank Rona Sultan from Heart of Borneo Tours for making our trip smooth and memorable.

 If you have questions, please ask them in the comment form, and I will do my best to answer them.
 You can also follow my Malaysia birding website, Birdwatching Asia, for more birdwatching information and reviews.